NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 ## __Introduction to CSS <a name="css-intro"></a>__
 ----
-> We'll be intoducing some basic CSS to get you up to spend with how we change our website's look.
+> We'll be introducing some basic CSS to get you up to spend with how we change our website's look.

 ### __1. What is CSS <a name="css-what"></a>__
 CSS stands for __Cascading Style Sheet__ and its is used for styling our HTML.
 Without it our site is pretty much as basic as it can get.